stgeorgeshurstville/bulletin/index.md

 ---

 ## The Lord's Prayer
-### Your kingdom come, your will be done, on earth as it is in heaven.
-Matthew 6:10, Matthew 26:36-46

-#### When you call to me, says the Lord, I will answer you; I will be with you in trouble, I will rescue you and honour you.
-Psalm 91.15,16
+### Give us today our daily bread; Matthew 6:11 and Matthew 6:19-34

+#### My heart says to the Lord, 'Your face, Lord do I seek.'
+Hide not your face from me.
+Turn not your servant away in anger, for you have been my help.
+Psalm 27.8-9

 ##### 2 Corinthians 4:3-6